codeaurelius/marketing-suite-public/_features/multi-tenants.md

 	•	You’ll need to validate that the client’s domain is correctly pointing to your server (this could be done via DNS record checks or by hosting a special file on their domain).

+At any time, keep in mind the global instructions found in the _features/global-instructions.md file.